crowdagger/crowbook/README.md

 ```

 where `BOOK` is a configuration file.
 Crowbook will parse this
-file and generate a book in HTML, EPUB, and/or PDF,
+file and generate HTML, EPUB, and/or PDF output formats,
 according to the settings in the configuration file.

 To create a new book, assuming you have a